Gdańsk, city of freedom, solidarity and now also of concord

 Nadorze Railway Station, the Odra’s gate

 From this railway station in the years 1941-1944, the German Nazi regime deported over 7,000 Jews from Wrocław and other Silesian towns to concentration camps and places of extermination: Kowno, Izbica, Majdanek, Theresienstadt, Auschwitz, Sobibor, Belzec, Riga, Minsk and others.
 The vast majority of deportees were murdered.
-These words stand on the wall onceContinue reading “Nadorze Railway Station, the Odra’s gate”
+Plaque remembering those who were deported betweenContinueContinue reading “Nadorze Railway Station, the Odra’s gate”